 - Hand sanitiser and/or liquid soap will be available in all retreats and please also bring you own and use it frequently following Government guidelines.

 - You’ll also find cleaning products in all retreats so please use these to keep on top of any possible spread of infection.

 - Be aware that town centres and all-weather attractions can be very busy if the sun stops shining and make sensible choices about where and when to visit.
 Keep up the social distancing, and wear your mask in shops, cafés and other venues at all times.

-- Remember that during your stay you may be mixing with residents at or near your retreat, some of whom will be designated as vulnerable, and concerned for their safety.
-Please take care to protect local people, and to maintain good relations by following to the letter any notices and measures posted locally, to protect them, maintain good relations with Cornwall residents, and as an example to others.
+- Remember that during your stay you may be mixing with residents at or near your retreat.
+Some may be particularly vulnerable, and concerned for their safety.
+Please take care to protect local people, and to maintain good relations by following to the letter any notices and measures.